Castellanos, Moustakas lift Reds to third straight win

 Reds pitchers held the Pirates to just one hit over the middle seven innings until Bryan Reynolds homered in the ninth.

-De Leon’s first major league hit and RBI in his first at-bat since 2016 got the Reds on the board in the second.

-De Leon fanned three batters in the third and fifth innings as Reds pitchers combined for 15 strikeouts.
+De León fanned three batters in the third and fifth innings as Reds pitchers combined for 15 strikeouts.

+“I think De León did a nice job,” Pirates manager Derek Shelton said.
+“He settled down after the two homers in the first.
+Really used his fastball effectively.
+Located his fastball, used it later in counts, and it gave us a little trouble.”

-Pirates starter JT Brubaker, who grew up in nearby Springfield, Ohio, allowed a run through four innings in his second career start against the Reds.
+Both starting pitchers in Monday’s game collected their first major league hits.
+Pirates right-hander JT Brubaker, who grew up in nearby Springfield, Ohio, and allowed a run through four innings in his second career start against the Reds, singled in the third.
+De León’s first major league hit and RBI in his first at-bat since 2016 got the Reds on the board in the second.

+“When I put it in play, I knew we needed a base hit, so I hustled down the line,” De León said.
+“I was like, ‘Is this really happening?”

 TRAINER’S ROOM

-Reds: Sonny Gray, who began the season on the 10-day injured list with a muscle strain in his back, threw 60 pitches over 4 2/3 innings at the Reds’ alternate training site in Louisville, Kentucky, on Monday.
-“I felt really, really good,” Gray said.
-“I wanted to treat it like a normal start as much as I could.
-I was very pleased.”

-Outfielder Jesse Winker has not played since leaving Saturday’s game with flu-like symptoms.
-He has not tested positive for COVID-19, according to manager David Bell.
+Reds outfielder Jesse Winker has not played since leaving Saturday’s game with flu-like symptoms.
+He has not tested positive for COVID-19, according Bell.

 UP NEXT